A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Numerical simulations

 The simulation method is not exact due to $\varepsilon > 0$ and we use a biased $V$-statistic estimate of KSD to ensure that the estimated values are positive.
 Therefore one does not expect the KSD to fall to zero as the number of EM steps increases.
 However one would expect the KSD value to decrease to some non-zero quantity as the number of EM steps increases.
 For this experiment the IMQ-$\gamma^{-1}T$ kernel for $T \in\{T_{1},T_{2}\}$ is used with $\gamma = 1$ for simplicity.

 In Figure \ref{fig:KSD_EM} we see that for both choices of $T$ the KSD value decreases to a positive constant.
 As expected $T_{2}$ is more discerning of the choice of steps in the sense that there is greater difference in the KSD values for each different number of steps.
 This is to be expected since $T_{2}$ is designed to be more discerning of higher frequency fluctuations of the signals whereas $T_{1}$ is not.
 Hence why for $T_{1}$ all step sizes greater than $5$ have a similar KSD but the KSD continues to decrease for $T_{2}$.
 This figure shows that increasing the resolution of the EM method past $15$ steps is not overall increasing the similarity of the simulated data compared to the target distribution and for finer resolutions the inexact accept/reject step is causing the difference between the simulated samples and target distribution.
+This example shows that for this specific experiment the $T_{2}$ parameter provides a more discerning KSD than $T_{1}$.
+Though this will not always be the case, since experiments will always depend on the target measure of interest, the construction of $T_{2}$ was made to be sensitive to high-frequency deviations from the target measure and hence can be seen as a reasonable choice when identifying the quality of a sampling method.